 Piper and Brady’s Farm

-Hi this is Piper.
-Here is our farm scene.
+Hi, this is Piper.
+Here is our farm scene that we made.
 This is Waddles, Bryce, Alison, Jersey, Billy, Hei hei, Lily, Warrior, Ruby, Chocolate, Wooly, Watson, and Milly.
-Milly is the goat with fingernail polish, because her brother looks just like her so we painted her fingernails.
+Milly is the goat with fingernail polish.
+Her brother looks just like her, so we painted her fingernails.